 I joined the British School of Beijing in August 2010 as the Special Educational Needs Coordinator in our Shunyi Campus.
-My role as a SENCo is to provide support for children with learning disabilities, monitors and assists our teachers by exploring and evaluating individual educational plans (IEPs).
+My role as a SENCo was to provide support for children with learning difficulties, monitors and assists our teachers by exploring and evaluating individual educational plans (IEPs).
 I, together with class teachers and specialists, develop effective strategies and resources to support pupils to achieve and access all the areas of the National Curriculum.
 I also work closely with parents, teachers and other professionals who are involve in the additional support for pupils with special needs.

-Besides being a full time teacher, I am also a mum and I love spending time with my son, who attends BSB Primary School.
+Besides being a full time teacher, I am also a mum and I love spending time with my son, who attends BSB Secondary School.
 I enjoy cooking and more than that I love to experiment with different cuisines at new restaurants.
 I also love to travel, visiting new countries and experiencing new cultures and food.